Cajeput oil

 Cajuput oil (also spelled cajeput) is a volatile oil obtained by distillation from the leaves of the myrtaceous trees Melaleuca leucadendra, Melaleuca cajuputi, and probably other Melaleuca species.
 The trees yielding the oil are found throughout Maritime Southeast Asia and over the hotter parts of the Australian continent.
 The majority of the oil is produced on the Indonesian island of Sulawesi.
 The name "cajeput" is derived from its Malay name, kayu putih or "white wood".

 Production and uses

 The oil is prepared from cajeput leaves and twigs macerated in water, and steam distilled after fermenting for a night.
 The resulting oil is extremely pungent, flammable, and has the odor of a mixture of turpentine, eucalyptus and camphor.
-It consists mainly of cineol (see terpenes), from which cajuputene, having a hyacinth-like odor, can be obtained by distillation with phosphorus pentoxide.
+It consists mainly of terpenes such as cineol, from which cajuputene, having a hyacinth-like odor, can be obtained by distillation with phosphorus pentoxide.
 It is a typical volatile oil, and is used internally in doses of 2 to 3 minims, for the same purposes as clove oil.